max-mapper/art-of-node/readme.md

 ![pdfsearch](npm-search.png)

-There are a ton of results!
-NPM is quite popular and you will usually be able to find multiple potential solutions.
+There are a ton of results! npm is quite popular and you will usually be able to find multiple potential solutions.
 If you go through each module and whittle down the results into a more narrow set (filtering out things like PDF generation modules) you'll end up with these:

 - [hummus](https://github.com/galkahana/HummusJS/wiki/Features) - c++ pdf manipulator
 - [mimeograph](https://github.com/steelThread/mimeograph) - api on a conglomeration of tools (poppler, tesseract, imagemagick etc)